nodejs/nodejs.dev/src/documentation/0034-javascript-promises/index.md

 })
 ```

-As you can see the promise checks the `done` global constant, and if that's true, we return a resolved promise, otherwise a rejected promise.
+As you can see, the promise checks the `done` global constant, and if that's true, the promise goes to a **resolved** state (since the `resolve` callback was called); otherwise, the `reject` callback is executed, putting the promise in a rejected state.
+(Note that if one of these functions is never called in the execution path, the promise will remain in a pending state)

-Using `resolve` and `reject` we can communicate back a value, in the above case we just return a string, but it could be an object as well.
+Using `resolve` and `reject`, we can communicate back to the caller what the resulting promise state was, and what to do with it.
+In the above case we just returned a string, but it could be an object, or `null` as well.
 Because we've created the promise in the above snippet, it has **already started executing**.
-This is important to understand what's going on in the section [Consuming a promise](#consuming-a-promise).
+This is important to understand what's going on in the section [Consuming a promise](#consuming-a-promise) below.

-A more common example you may come across could be a technique called **Promisifying**.
+A more common example you may come across is a technique called **Promisifying**.
 This technique is a way to be able to use a classic javascript function that takes a callback, and have it return a promise:

 ```js
 const fs = require('fs')